 Let’s say your app is related to music; Google the term “best music android apps” and see what results you get.

 Out of these 5 top results, at least 4 of them are high authority blogs that can be contacted to your app featured.
 If you get this shot, you can kill more than a few birds with one stone.
 Getting your app featured offers long-term benefits such as:

 - Rating & Reviews

-Increase your visibility on social media groups & communities, especially Linkedin, Google+ and Facebook, to become better known among entrepreneurs & app developers go.
+Increase your visibility on social media groups and communities, especially Linkedin, and Facebook, to become better known among entrepreneurs and app developers.

 To make your app icon stand out, it should:

 - Have a unique shape that stands out

 - Have a limited pallet of colors – 2 is enough to create contrast

 - Avoid using a photo – it blends in too much!